bobbybudnick/SFS-Infrastructure/README.md

 23. EFI setup for troublesome computers failure
 For Lattepanda original and Windows tablets and things like that
 /////
-Ways to enter bios
+Ways to enter BIOS
 Use Windows to reboot into firmware setup if all else fails
 Use Devuan USB recovery grub console with c at boot and fwsetup at Grub command line
 Use installed Devuan Grub console with c at boot and fwsetup at Grub command line
 Use reboot to firmware setup Grub menu option
 Use BIOS quiet boot off to have prompt for del key to enter firmware setup
 /////
-To enter freebsd
+To enter FreeBSD
 Disk configuration is Devuan and Windows on EMMC and FreeBSD ZFS on micro SD and USB 3
 Probably best to use these steps
 Enter firmware setup using one of 5 methods